BadGat3way/wordle-bot/README.md

 # wordle-bot
-A program written in C that solves the Wordle Quiz using Information Theory
+A program written in Python that solves the Wordle Quiz using Information Theory